CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 * Up to 3 points for a robot that successfully displays treasures in a maze
 * Up to 4 points for a robot that successfully signals 'done' (on screen and speaker)

+## Grading of the Final Competition

-_The final competition follows a detailed grading scheme that is explained in "Final_Competition.md"_
+The final competition follows a detailed grading scheme that is explained in "Final_Competition.md"

+## Grading of System Design and Documentation

 _The TA's will award up to 25 points for good system design._

-All members on a team will not necessarily be awarded the same number of points:
+All members on a team will not necessarily be awarded the same number of points.

 To earn these points you can for example implement electronic circuits that improve the accuracy of the maze mapping, efficient search strategies, nice FPGA implementation and a great screen display, or new mechanical components to make the robot faster or easier to maintain.
 If you have tons of spare time, consider using two cooperative robots to map the maze.
 The sky's the limit!